All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 1

-Public transport bus stops are quite comfortable, the transport itself is well-kept, but often, it may, arrive earlier or later than the time specified in the schedule.
+Public transport bus stops are quite comfortably equipped, and the transport itself is well-maintained, but it can often arrive earlier or later than the scheduled time.

 Photo 2